Loss Of Appetite Due To Chemotherapy

 • dips (such as avocado with sour cream or cream cheese base) served with chips or vegetables

-• sweet dips (such as cream cheese and chocolate or chocolate spread) with biscuits or chunks of fresh fruit
+• biscuits or chunks of fresh fruit with a sweet dip (such as cream cheese and chocolate or chocolate spread)

 • banana cut into rounds and rolled in coconut or powdered chocolate flavouring such as Milo